DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 \section{The numerical tests}

 To check the validity of the HLLS solver, we conduct a series of experiments.
-They are in 1D, 2D and 3D, both hydrodynamic and MHD.
+They are in 1D, 2D and 3D, single precision, both hydrodynamic and MHD.
 We run 1D tests in all principal directions, 2D tests in all 3 planes, to make sure the solver is well balanced in all dimensions.
+We note that some tests are run intentionally on low resolution, as resolution-starved experiments may reveal problems that are inversely proportional to resolution.